feichtinger/LEGACY-fingerprint-doorlock/README.md

 ## Software
 ### preparing the AVR32 toolchain
 You need a bunch of software to compile the firmware for the EVK1101 and load it on the controller.
 This is called the toolchain.
-I will describe how to install the toolchain for Linux (in my case Ubuntu 14.04), if you are using windows it might be enough to install the AVR32-Studio, if you like to use a Mac, go somewhere else!
+I will describe how to install the toolchain for Linux (in my case Ubuntu 14.04), if you are using windows it might be enough to install the AVR32-Studio (or maybe not), if you like to use a Mac, go somewhere else!

 Create a folder on your disk for the toolchain anywhere you want, I will call it '~/AVR32_toolchain/'.